Glazelf/RiseHax/README.md

 Expect nothing and your expectations can only be positively met.

 ## Support
 Have questions?
-Join my Discord.
+Either [create a discussion](https://github.com/Glazelf/RiseHax/discussions/categories/questions) or join my Discord.
 <a href="https://discord.gg/2gkybyu"><img src="https://canary.discordapp.com/api/guilds/549214833858576395/widget.png?style=banner2"></a>

 ## Credits